rubenohana/Gibbs-Diffusion/README.md

 -  Cuda >= 11.6 (we recommend to use a >12.0 version)
 -  bm3d >=4.0.1 (for benchmarking against BM3D, not used in Gibbs-Diffusion)

 We provide two models pre-trained on ImageNet training set.
-The first one is trained on 5000 diffusion steps, while the second one, slower but better, is trained on 10,000 diffusion steps.
+The first one is trained with 5,000 diffusion steps, while the second one, slower but better, is trained with 10,000 diffusion steps.
 They are available on this [Google Drive](https://drive.google.com/drive/folders/1E31OXJ9zZM3JzK9bsXsQFzFL16CPPCfN?usp=sharing) (create a folder ```model_checkpoints``` and download the two google drive folders in it).
 Weights should be added to HuggingFace soon.

 ## Usage